hennessyisrael/The-Shoppies/README.md

 VANILA JAVASCRIPT
 `
 ## Usage
-- The Shoppies uses javascript Fetch Api to get search movies results from the[OMDb API](https://www.omdbapi.com/).
+- The Shoppies uses javascript Fetch Api to get search movies results from the [OMDb API](https://www.omdbapi.com/).

 - Users can nominate 5 movies and also removes them.